Democratic debate: Top 2020 contenders finally on same stage

 Biden, who has led most national and early state polls since he joined the field in April, is downplaying the prospects of a titanic clash with Warren, despite their well-established policy differences on health care, taxes and financial regulation.

-“I’m just going to be me, and she’ll be her, and let people make their judgments.
-I have great respect for her,” Biden said recently as he campaigned in South Carolina.

-Warren says consistently that she has no interest in going after Democratic opponents.
+For her part, Warren says consistently that she has no interest in going after Democratic opponents.

 Yet both campaigns are also clear that they don’t consider it a personal attack to draw sharp policy contrasts.
 Warren, who as a Harvard law professor once challenged then-Sen. Biden in a Capitol Hill hearing on bankruptcy law, has noted repeatedly that they have sharply diverging viewpoints.
 Her standard campaign pitch doesn’t mention Biden but is built around a plea that the “time for small ideas is over,” an implicit criticism of more moderate Democrats who want, for example, a public option health care plan instead of single-payer or who want to repeal Trump’s 2017 tax cuts but not necessarily raise taxes further.